DavidOrchard/twitterSearchFeed/README.md

 It is deployed on heroku at http://twittersearchfeed.herokuapp.com/

-Grunt automates the running of jsdoc, casperjs, and deployment to git.
+Grunt automates the running of jsdoc, jshint, jasmine unit tests, casperjs functional tests, and deployment to git.  grunt test will run jshint, jasmine unit tests and casperjs ftests.

 There is a backbone model for a feed item and a feed, a collection of feed items.
 There are views for a feed, a feed items collection and a feed item.
 With approval, the statement "The application uses one Backbone view, model, and collection" is interpreted as one or more views, one or more models, and one or more collections.
 Moving the feed, feedItem, and feedItemsCollection into one view doesn't seem natural.